MicrosoftEdge/DevTools/explainers/console.context()/explainer.md

 ### Non-goals

 We are not proposing to change the current method for applying a color to individual log messages.
 This capability will still work for log messages to a context.

-## User research

-[If any user research has been conducted to inform the design choices presented, discuss the process and findings.
-We strongly encourage that API designers consider conducting user research to verify that their designs meet user needs and iterate on them, though we understand this is not always feasible.]

 ## Proposed approach